The learning ability of your horse

 On the one hand, horses have the ability to cover long distances in an efficient and economic way

-(herd wondering around looking for food, shelter and water)
+(herd wandering around looking for food, shelter and water)

 Biomechanic background: the horse’s lower limbs don’t have muscles, only tendons.
 Tendons don’t use energy like muscles do, but are capable of storing and releasing kinetic energy because of their strong elastic fibre.